samy440/Monty-Hall-Sim/README.txt

-        switched_outcome_tally holds the cumulative success rate of the "switch" strategy over all simulations completed this far. switched_outcome_tally_list is a list of n-elements containing the n successive values of stayed_outcome_tally in order (is used to generate the scatter plot). car_door_distribution is a list of 3 real numbers representing the cumulative frequency of having the car behind each of the three doors over the n simulations.
+        switched_outcome_tally holds the cumulative success rate of the "switch" strategy over all simulations completed this far. switched_outcome_tally_list is a list of n-elements containing the n successive values of stayed_outcome_tally in order (is used to generate the scatter plot). car_door_distribution is a list of 3 real numbers representing the cumulative frequency of having the car behind each of the three doors over the n simulations. revealable_doors is a list of n integers representing which door(s) Monty CAN reveal at each simulation.
+            Monty can only reveal doors that A) the player hasn't chosen as their initial guess, and B) do not have the car. monty_reveals represents the door that Monty reveals.